Research

 Cytosponge:

 Professor Rebecca Fitzgerald at Cambridge and her team are working on Cytosponge, a ‘pill on a string’ that would enable nurses in GP surgeries to collect samples that would be analysed to diagnose Barrett’s Oesophagus, a precursor to oesophageal adenocarcinoma (sensitivity 79.9%, specificity 92.4% in BEST2 trial).
 In 2020 the BEST3 trial concluded and BEST4 will monitor long term effects on reducing mortality.
 Barrett's Oesophagus is identified by reference to the TFF3 protein.
-Cytosponge might be introduced to standard clinical practice, subject to passing NICE Guidance process (a process possibly taking 2-3 years).
-This is now the subject of the Delta project to develop the device for clinical practice.
+Cytosponge might be introduced to standard clinical practice, subject to passing NICE Guidance process.
+The NG231 Guidance Committee, reported in Gut journal in 2023-24 considered that there was a high diagnostic accuracy with biomarkers for dysplasia and cancer but that the sensitivity was not high enough for normal clinical practice.
 The Cyted laboratory is developing machine learning / artificial intelligence to identify dysplasia, signs of squamous cell carcinoma and perhaps other conditions in due course.
 In 2023 the laboratory had dealt with more than 10,000 samples.

 Breath test: